Travel on Point(s)

 Fees, something no one likes.
 No one, except for maybe us credit card wielding travel wizards.
 We know that credit card annual fees normally come with bigger welcome offers, more perks and increased earning rates.
 If you stick to only cards without annual fees in this game, and out in the muggle non traveler world, you are likely costing (not saving) yourself money.
 For the last several years I have compiled a list of my credit card annual fees for our household and shared them with everyone.
 Since I just wrapped up my taxes this weekend, phew, I have that info readily available.
 I'll give you a breakdown of all of the cards we paid an annual fee on last year and then summarize below as to why we got each one.
 I'll come back to this post each year and update it so we can see how my totals track over the years.

-Here is a breakdown of our cards and their annual fees last year:
+Here is a breakdown of our cards and their annual fees for 2023:

 Credit Card Annual Fees